burak-selvi/react-phone-store-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Phone Store App

+In this project, I use context for state management, styled-components and css for stying and general ReactJs concepts.

 ## Available Project Link

 You can directly access the project with this link: [Click for the project](https://brkslv-react-phone-store.netlify.com)